 Denuded NZ Hillsides Shock the Tourists

 New Zealand’s main industries are fishing, forestry, horticulture and most important to us, tourism.
-That’s crucial for a visitor to keep in mind as we travel the South Island and see the clearcut sections of hillsides, denuded right down to bare earth, which are such a common site here.
+That’s crucial for a visitor to keep in mind as we travel the South Island and see the clear-cut sections of hillsides, denuded right down to bare earth, which is such a common site here.